excid3/rails/guides/source/getting_started.md

 Now that we've defined routes for Products, let's implement the controller and actions to handle requests to these URLs.

 This command will generate a ProductsController with an index action.
-Since we've already set up routes, we can skip that part of the generator
+Since we've already set up routes, we can skip that part of the generator using a flag.

 ```bash
 $ bin/rails generate controller Products index --skip-routes